 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

-Q: I have planted my tomatoes twice during the past week.
+I have planted my tomatoes twice during the past week.
 Each time some animal has cut the tops off about 4 inches above the ground.
-He usually eats the tops and leaves the stems sticking out of the ground.
 What is doing this and what can I do about it?